SmartLever/SmartBots/README.md

 To download the data in this case from darwinex you need to have the credentials that darwinex provides you on its website in the historical_ticks section, those credentials should be put in the docker/compose.env configuration file.

+## Smartbots Crypto
-### Crypto: In the current version of the platform the crypto trading functionality is designed to work with more than 115 exchages.
+SmartBots Crypto is a feature of the SmartBots platform that allows users to create and automate  trading strategies and apply them with more than 115 exchages.
 Smartbots follows the implementation of ccxt, so you can use all the exchanges that ccxt supports.
 Please, go to https://github.com/ccxt/ccxt/wiki/Manual#markets